donkirkby/shibumi-games/docs/journal/index.md

 noticed that about 7% of the run time was being spent in `EnumMeta.__getattr__()`, so I switched several references.
 That brings the performance to a little under 4 seconds per move.

+### Nov 2020
+Finished adding Spire.
+New games now take about two days, if they don't require any new features.
+I have yet to achieve an ideal game where a player places their own colour on the peak of the pyramid.
+I did manage to place a red on the peak, but that's a loss.